oXide0/Ventscape/README.md

 ## Overview

-EventHub is a web application that serves as a platform for users to create and discover events.
-Comparable to LinkedIn but centered around events, EventHub enables users to create, manage, and apply to events, fostering a community of like-minded individuals.
+Ventscape is a web application that serves as a platform for users to create and discover events.
+Comparable to LinkedIn but centered around events, Ventscape enables users to create, manage, and apply to events, fostering a community of like-minded individuals.

 ## Technologies Used